AABK6/citizen-budget-lab/docs/UX_OVERHAUL_PLAN.md

     *   [ ] **Stats**: Show "Cost in Political Capital" (e.g., -10 pts) on the card (even if mechanic is fake for now).
     *   [ ] **Filtering**: Tabs for "Retraites", "Fiscalité", "Education".
 2.  **Interaction Design**:
-    *   [ ] **Hover Preview (The Ghost)**: When hovering a reform card *before* clicking, specific bars in the Treemap and the HUD Deficit Bar should "ghost" to show the potential impact.
+    *   [x] **Hover Preview (The Ghost)**: When hovering a reform card *before* clicking, specific bars in the Treemap and the HUD Deficit Bar should "ghost" to show the potential impact.
 This teaches the user the consequence before the commitment.
     *   [ ] **Batch Selection**: Allow selecting multiple reforms, then "Sign Budget Bill" to apply all at once.
+    *   [ ] **Impact Engine Metrics**: Show placeholders for "Growth" and "Purchasing Power" on cards.

 ### Checks & Validation
 *   [ ] Can open/close modal.